Onelinerhub/onelinerhub/clickhouse/how-to-select-based-on-tuple-element-value.md

-# How to select based on tuple element value
+# How to select based on Tuple element value

 ```sql
 SELECT * FROM tbl4 WHERE person.name = 'Joe'